USS LST-574: Service in the United States Navy

-Service in Republic of China Navy
+Service in the Republic of China Navy

 Chung Yung participated in the Battle of Guningtou in October 1949, where she used her significant firepower (2x2 40mm guns, 6x1 40mm guns, 8x1 20mm guns) to destroy beached PLA landing craft.
-The ship was scheduled to leave a day before the battle after offloading its cargo, but remained, offering an official excuse of "bad weather".
-The unmentioned real reason the ship remained in the area was that it was running a side business of smuggling brown sugar from Taiwan island in exchange for peanut oil.
+The ship was scheduled to leave a day before the battle after offloading its cargo, but she remained, officially due to "bad weather".
+The real reason for why the ship remained in the area was that it was running a side business of smuggling brown sugar from Taiwan island in exchange for peanut oil.
 However, there was not enough peanut oil on the whole island for the deal, so the ship was forced to stay for another day while waiting for more peanut oil to be produced, making it the accidental hero of the battle.

-She later became the Jiang Yun of the General Relief and Rehabilitation Administration.

 Chung Yung was decommissioned on 16 October 1997 and sunk as an artificial reef on 10 November 2002 off Pingtung County.

-Diving observations by Wu Musheng and others on September 18 and December 3, 2003 found that the ship was completely seated on the seabed, there were cement block reefs on the bow and stern, and the electric pole reefs in the cabin were also intact and undamaged.
-No discarded fishing nets were found in the sand burial phenomenon; the attached organisms observed include sponges, barnacles, hydras, and sea squirts; fish include monosaccharus, red carp, stand sea bream, snapper, snapper, golden sea bass, and lion Fish, mullet, mullet, cold bream, butterfly fish, mackerel, etc.
+In 2003, underwater observations by Wu Musheng and others on 18 September and 3 December found that the ship was completely seated on the seabed.
+There were cement block reefs on the bow and stern, and the electric pole reefs in the cabin were also intact and undamaged.
+No discarded fishing nets were found in the reef.
+They noticed large numbers of marine life living around the reef.

-There are many medium and large benthic fishes gathered in the reef area, and migratory fish schools are also found.
-The fish gathering effect is very good.
-The local fishermen formed their own "Warship Reef Area Protection Patrol Team" to actively protect the integrity of the reef area and ban illegal fishing practices.
-The results have been good and they are also supported by local fishermen.
+There are many medium and large benthic fishes gathered in the reef area, and migratory fish schools have also been found.
+Some local fishermen formed a "Warship Reef Area Protection Patrol Team" to protect the integrity of the reef and prevent illegal fishing practices, achieving good results and receiving the support of other fishermen.

 Awards

-LST-574 have earned the following awards:
+LST-574 has received the following awards: